bid1314/nextjs-project-setup/PROJECT_TRACKER.md

 - Begin with `CORE-DATA` to establish data structures.
 - Concurrently enhance `REST-API` to support frontend needs.
-- Develop `REACT-UI` for core customization experience.
+- Develop `NATIVE-UI` for core customization experience using WordPress native technologies.
 - Integrate `LOGO-VALIDATION` for content safety.
 - Complete `CART-CHECKOUT` for shopping flow.
 - Improve `ADMIN-UI` for management.